 It embraces online content alongside linear free-to-air TV, allowing users to scroll backwards through their television's electronic programme guide (EPG) and click on shows or films they have missed.
 The programme then streams over an internet connection.

-It is designed to make things simpler for the people that choose to use Freeview on their main sets over paid-for or other digital TV services.
-So to help you get to grips with what Freeview Play offers and when and where you might see it, we've put together this quick and handy guide.
+To help you get to grips with what Freeview Play offers and when and where you might see it, we've put together this quick and handy guide.

 What is Freeview Play?

-Freeview is the free-to-air digital TV offering for the vast majority of UK television sets and an equally large number of set-top boxes.
+Basic Freeview is the free-to-air digital TV offering for the vast majority of UK television sets and an equally large number of set-top boxes.
 It offers many standard definition channels, HD channels and Freeview+ as a standard for personal video recording.

-The technology is an open standard, which means manufacturers can skin the experience any way they like, as long as they stick to the agreed standards: the Freeview Play branding must remain prominent, for example.
+The tech is an open standard, which means manufacturers can skin the experience any way they like, as long as they stick to the agreed standards: the Freeview Play branding must remain prominent, for example.